• Skip to primary navigation

 Level Two

 Squat down to a level that you feel comfortable with.
 Place your hands in front of you on the ground.
 Now put your knees down and your legs back one foot at a time.
 Now use a 1 knee push-up, extending as low as you can possibly go.
-Follow this by moving your feet into a forward position, moving into a squat position and continue into a standing position.

 Level Three